mgeorgebrown89/Slack/README.md

 ## Purpose

 The main purpose for this module is to help PowerShell users easily and quickly craft Slack messages that look good using their existing PowerShell skills.
+Use this module to output information from your scripts and functions to a Slack Channel.
+If you really want to, you could enable interactive components (there are plans to make this easier, but for now, you'll have to figure out that set up on your own)!

 ## Getting Started